Object SLAM-Based Active Mapping and Robotic Grasping: Experimental Results

 \section{Experimental Results}

-To verify the effectiveness of the proposed framework, we set up a robotic grasping scene in the Sapine simulator, shown in Fig. \ref{Mapping_Result}, the number of objects and the scene complexities vary in different scenes.
+To demonstrate the effectiveness of the map and the viability of robot manipulation guided by the map. we conduct extensive evaluations in both simulation and real-world settings.
+In which, the simulated robotic manipulation scenes are set in Sabine \cite{xiang2020sapien}, shown in Fig. \ref{Mapping_Result}, the number of objects and the scene complexities vary in different scenes.
+The physical experiments are carried out on the Kinova MICO robotic arm.
+All experiments are conducted in real-time on a PC equipped with a GTX1070 GPU.